What it Means To be Gifted

 Perhaps, most notably, gifted children experience “asynchrony”—uneven academic, emotional and physical development.
 Because asynchrony is so prominent in gifted children, some professionals believe asynchronous development is the defining characteristic of giftedness.
 A definition of giftedness that captures the essence of this uneven development was developed by the Columbus Group in 1991.
 (See right)

 Finally, giftedness isn’t restricted to any particular social stratum; gifted children can be found in every part of society.
 Because their inner lives and educational needs are so markedly different, gifted children thrive in an environment that understands and meets their needs, where one size is not expected to fit all.

 Giftedness is asynchronous development in which advanced cognitive abilities and heightened intensity combine to create inner experiences and awareness that are qualitatively different from the norm.

-This asynchrony increases with higher intellectual capacity.
 The uniqueness of the gifted renders them particularly vulnerable and requires modifications in parenting, teaching, and counseling in order for them to develop optimally.